South Carolina Foreign LLC Registration & Certificate of Authority Guide

 A) South Carolina state taxes

-After registering, a foreign LLC conducting business in South Carolina becomes subject to applicable South Carolina tax obligations based on the nature of its activities and its federal income tax classification.
+After registering, a Foreign LLC conducting business in South Carolina becomes subject to applicable South Carolina tax obligations based on the nature of its activities and its federal income tax classification.
 Common tax responsibilities may include:

 • South Carolina individual income tax (pass-through reporting) for LLCs taxed as partnerships or disregarded entities with South Carolina-source income